phreakocious/plugin-shark/README.md

 # plugin-shark
 **A collection of useful wireshark/tshark plugins**

-\*Plugins directly included in this repo have been tested and verified as functoning If they are available on GitHub, they are included as submodules.
+\*Plugins directly included in this repo have been tested and verified as functioning.

+If they are available on GitHub, they are included as submodules.
 Others have been copied from the sources cited below.

 | PLUGIN | SOURCE |